 Which is better?
 I think magic happens when both are used.
 But I think a to-do list is generally better for studying, where you're not exactly sure how much time a specific item will take you to learn.
 A calendar, however, is better when you have a general idea about what you have to do (not learn) and how much time you give yourself.
 Also, considering using a calendar may be beneficial for the long term events, for you to plan ahead.

-Combining different techniques
+Combining different techniques to achieve your goals

 Used in combination with another technique, measurement, this is almost a winning combination.
 Measurement of time in this example is beneficial because of the evolutionary basis explained earlier.
 This will show you exactly how much time you devote to a specific process that leads to a result.
 In turn, this is a great way of focusing even more on the process rather than the result.
 It will in a way also lower the uncertainty that is present.
 You clearly see how much time you put into a process and can have a rough idea as to whether or not you will achieve your goals or not.

 If, however, you're not sure if you'll be able to keep up with timing yourself, download a Pomodoro timer app to do it for you.
 Or, for example, you could use a habit tracker.
 It's a simple table of dates in one row and habits in a column.
 You fill the table in with crosses (or whatever) when you complete a habit on a given day in a given month.
-Use a template I made by downloading it here.

 Back to the original story and my high school years.
 I know for a fact that what I thought back then is not true, at least for myself.
 There are people I know, who, along being on the same or similar program in high school, were able to do many more things and be at least just as successful as I was in high school.
 So now, studying medicine, I decided to take that path again.
 I am actively blogging, programming, back to playing basketball and the saxophone and I'm doing great.